Hiteshsaai/Sorting-Visualization/README.md

-# Sorting Visualization App using React
+# Sorting Visualization Application

 # Description

-This app consist of visualization of the following sorting alogrithms,
+This app was build using React Native, and this app consist of visualization of the following sorting alogrithms,

 - Quick Sort
 - Merger Sort